Why This Matters Now

 The Investment

-Session fees vary based on organization size, location, and specific requirements.
-We're transparent about costs during initial discussions—no surprises.
+Session fees vary based on organisation size, location, and specific requirements.
+We're transparent about costs during initial discussions — no surprises.
+For nonprofits, we offer reduced rates and complimentary initial consultations.

 Get Started

-<p>We're always happy to have an exploratory conversation about whether this session is right for your board.</p>
+We're always happy to have an exploratory conversation about whether this session is right for your board.